SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable3.md

 - Simplified the Use Case diagram
 - Edited Class Diagram layout f/readability and changed from embedded code to png
 - Added missing relationship to RegStatus class

+### Delivierable 2 Feedback
+**Instructor Feedback**
+- More insight into our Current Progress
+- More details regarding Problems Faced
+- Video should give more insight into Design Decisions
+- Individual Reflections are well organized
+- More than one meeting per development cycle is reccomended
+- Include RegStatus Enum multiplicity in the class diagram
+- The class diagram while not incorrect is overly detailed for a high level diagram
+- Add user passwords to class diagram
+- Race Types and Results were represented well in the class diagram
+- The use case diagram was delivered as mermaid code rather than an actual diagram
+- The instructor liked our OCP example
+- Design constraints should include security, reliability, etc.
+- The system architecture is depicted in a way that isn't clear.
+- Rename layers based on functionality and include respective classes
+- Activity diagram seems small and should include error cases
+- Manage Results Gui seems like it could be tedious, recommends adding file upload functionality
+- Did not see changes to Design Constraints

+**Changes Made**
+- Replaced mermaid code f/use case diagram with actual use case diagram
+- Updated RegStatus multiplicity in class diagram
+- Added password variable to User class in class diagram

 ## Appendix